-- Class W6 will consist of a guided exercise in representing canonical gross anatomical knowledge about a right human hand.
+- Class W6 will consist of a guided exercise in representing canonical gross anatomical knowledge about a right human hand using knowledge stored in Snomed CT.
 Students will learn the principles for deciding what sorts of knowledge needs to be stored in (1) a terminology, (2) an ontology, and (3) a knowledge base of axioms, as well as the principles of Referent Tracking to apply the knowledge to individual persons.
 They will learn how to implement these different components in Prolog.
-The assignment consists of expanding the knowledge base to include gross anatomy of both arms and the upper torso.
-Concrete instructions will be given in class based upon the understanding about logic programming students acquired thus far as well as about which anatomical entities and relations amongst them to represent.
-Students must document their work and reflect on decisions taken and outstanding problems. - The assignment needs to be done individually. - Due date: two days prior to W7, noon. - Assessment:
+Concrete instructions will be given in class based upon the understanding about logic programming students acquired thus far.
+Students must document their work and reflect on decisions taken and outstanding problems. - The assignment needs to be done individually. - Due date: two days prior to W8, noon. - Assessment: